termigrator/OGN-Tracker/README.md

 # OGN-Tracker
     OGN Tracker Client

-    This repository implements a Open Glider Network Tracker client.
+    This repository implements the code for an Open Glider Network Tracker client.

     Details of the tracking network and tracking client are provided here